 The National Chauffeur Driver Association is calling for similar measures.

 “Any of the large State visits to Ireland we would do the transportation for those.
 We would have looked after the Papal visit and the Duke and Duchess of Cambridge when they were here.

 “Under normal circumstances we would be very busy at this time with conferences and State visits and tours but obviously because of Covid-19 that’s all been cancelled now.

 “We don’t have drivers working on the road at the moment.
-Compared to the same period last year we’ve seen a 98% loss of business,” said Ms McGrath.
+Compared to the same period last year we’ve seen a 98% loss of business,” they said.

 Mike Buckley, managing director of Kerry Coaches in Killarney, who also runs a chauffeur service said the pandemic has had a catastrophic impact on business.

 “Mid-summer last year we would have employed 120 people.
 At the moment I am sitting in an empty office”, said Mr Buckley.